flawnson/flawnson.github.io/docs/_drafts/Improving how I learn.md

 In my humble opinion, Roam is best suited for specific types of information *ELEBORATION NEEDED*.

 [Link to my graph](https://roamresearch.com/#/app/Teleos/graph)

+I recently moved my Roam notes to Obsidian.
+I found that Obsidian has been developing faster, and I love the flexible paid plans

 ## Zotero
 Having using Zotero and Mendeley, I must say I prefer Zotero.